Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

-Assuming the dependencies are installed, file ``trivial_mis.py`` (shown below) will produce a lot of warnings from ipopt and then meaninful output (using a logger).
+Assuming the dependencies are installed, file ``trivial_mis.py`` (shown below) will produce a lot of warnings from IPopt and then meaningful output (using a logger).

 Repair Options
 ^^^^^^^^^^^^^^